RV beginner

 • Fifth wheel travel trailers or toy haulers.

 Most diesel-engined Class A and Super C motorhomes come with air brakes because compressed air is more reliable than hydraulic brakes for stopping large, heavy vehicles.
-However, air brakes operate differently than hydraulic brakes, which is why you'll need an air brake endorsement added to your standard driver's license to drive a motorhome weighing over 11,000 kilograms (24,250 pounds).
+However, air brakes operate differently from hydraulic brakes, which is why drivers generally need an air-brake endorsement before operating an RV equipped with air brakes.
+The 11,000 kg (24,250 lb) figure applies to Ontario’s RV licensing framework and should not be treated as a Canada-wide rule.

 Thinking about renting a Super C RV or a diesel-engined Class A motorhome?
 Before finalizing your rental, talk with the host to verify if you'll need an air brake license to operate the RV.